-Figure 3-1shows the FTS128K memory map.
-The HCS12 architecture places the Flash memory address between \$4000 and \$FFFF, which corresponds to three 16k byte pages.
-The content of the PPAGE register is used to map the logical middle page ranging from address \$8000 to \$BFFF to any physical 16K bytes page in the physical memory Shown within the blocks are a protection/options field and user defined Flash protected sectors.
+Figure 3-1 shows the FTS64K memory map.
+The STAR12 architecture places the Flash memory address between \$4000 and \$FFFF, which corresponds to three 16k byte pages.
+The content of the PPAGE register is used to map the logical middle page ranging from address \$8000 to \$BFFF to any physical 16K bytes page in the physical memory.
+Shown within the blocks are a protection/options field and user defined Flash protected sectors.

-The FPOPEN bit in the FPROT register (see 3.3.5) can globally protect the entirety of the corresponding memory block.
-However for both Flash blocks, two protected areas, one starting from the Flash page starting address (called lower) towards higher addresses and the other one growing downward from the Flash page end address (called higher) can be activated.
-For Flash 0, the latter is mainly targeted to hold the boot loader code since it covers the vector space.
+The FPOPEN bit in the FPROT register (see 3.3.5) can globally protect the entirety of the memory block.
+However, two protected areas, one starting from the Flash page starting address (called lower) towards higher addresses and the other one growing downward from the Flash page end address (called higher) can be activated.
+The latter is mainly targeted to hold the boot loader code since it covers the vector space.
 All the other areas may be used to keep critical parameters.

-The pagination process using the PPAGE register is handled the HCS12 CPU.
+The pagination process using the PPAGE register is handled the Star12 CPU.